Driving the loop

 Multiple tool roundtrips per user turn

-A single user message can trigger many tool roundtrips:
+A single user message can trigger many tool roundtrips.
+Between each one the driver yields AfterToolResult back to the host:

 User: "Add error handling to src/parser.rs"